Finland Political Orientation

 World Press Freedom Rank: Finland 5/180

-Government Influence on Media: The Government influences media through providing direct subsidies, such as in 2018 when the government provided a 1.5-million-euro subsidy to struggling domestic news agency STT.
+The Government influences media by providing direct subsidies, such as in 2018 when the government provided a 1.5-million-euro subsidy to struggling domestic news agency STT.
 The Finnish Government also provides indirect subsidies in the form of a reduced value-added tax (VAT) and tax breaks.
 Further, the state also includes aid to political parties for their publications.
 This aid is distributed based on the number of seats each party has in the parliament.
 Further, Yle (Public Broadcaster) is owned by the Finnish state, and is the most trusted national institution, and dominates the mass media in Finland.